CompPhysics/MLSummerSchool/README.md

 - Neural networks and deep learning, including convolutional and recurrent neural networks
 - Decisions trees, Random Forests, Bagging and Boosting

-Hands-on demonstrations, exercises and projects aim at deepening your understanding of these topics.
+Hands-on demonstrations and exercises aim at deepening your understanding of these topics.

-Computational aspects play a central role and you are expected to work on numerical examples and projects which illustrate the theory and varous algorithms discussed during the lectures.
-We recommend strongly to form small project groups of 2-3 participants, if possible.

 ## Prerequisites